Kiranendra/django-demo/README.md

     *Refresh the admin page now.
 You should see the model.

-24. Do not mind the name in the webpage which is plural (Products) but you have registed singular (Product).
+24. Do not mind the name in the webpage which is plural (Products) as you have registed singular (Product).
 There is an in-built function that does this.
 We can override it if we want later.
+But it is not mandatory.

 25. We can add or update or delete the products in the database using this in-built template.
 We can modify this template by adding a custom class during the registration of the models.
 We can also change the order of displaying the database items.
 After modifying the "admin.py" it looks like this: